-Back in August, we had the privilege of publishing Victorio Reyes’ poem, “Telegraphing.”
+We had the privilege of publishing Victorio Reyes Asili’s poem, “Telegraphing.”
 Victorio is an activist and poet living in Albany, NY.
-He holds an MFA degree from The Vermont College of Fine Arts and teaches poetry classes at Siena College.
+He holds an M.F.A. degree from The Vermont College of Fine Arts and teaches poetry classes at Siena College.
 His poems are forthcoming or have been published in the Acentos Review, Mobius, Word Riot, and the anthology It Was Written: Poetry Inspired by Hip Hop.
 Reyes has also been the executive director of The Social Justice Center of Albany for the past 10 years.
 We sent him some questions.
 Here are his answers.

 If a ten-year-old kid came up to you and told you she wanted to be a writer, what would you say to her?